dshadowwolf/pdf-data-extractor/README.md

 deskewing the image.

 TODO:
-A) Write test-suite to match known-good results to the output of code being produced and/or worked on
+* Write test-suite to match known-good results to the output of code being produced and/or worked on
-B) Write properly modular code for all existing image and data manipulation functions
+* Write properly modular code for all existing image and data manipulation functions

 Current YAML format of a file defining a form and how to find its identifying characteristics:
 ```yaml